ansys/pyansys-geometry/doc/source/user_guide/index.rst

 ===================

 PyGeometry is a Python wrapper for the Ansys Geometry service.
-The key features of PyGeometry are:
+Here are some of the key features of PyGeometry:

 * Ability to use the library alongside other Python libraries
-* A *fluent functional-style* API for a clean and easy coding experience
+* A *functional-style* API for a clean and easy coding experience
 * Built-in examples

 Simple interactive example